What Is a Eulogy?

 The ideal eulogy is between five and ten minutes when spoken aloud.
 This corresponds to approximately 700–1,200 words of written text, depending on how quickly you speak (most people speak at around 120–150 words per minute when nervous).

 Most funeral services are 30–45 minutes in total, and a service may include music, readings, prayers, and one or two eulogies.
 If you are unsure how long your eulogy should be, discuss it with the funeral director or celebrant, who will know how the service is structured.
+If you are still in the early stages of planning, our /funeral-cost-calculator/ can help you understand what is involved and what different services typically include.

 A eulogy of five minutes that is heartfelt and specific is always more powerful than a fifteen-minute speech that loses focus.